Quickstart: Create and provision a simulated X.509 device using C# device SDK for IoT Hub Device Provisioning Service

-Sign in to the Azure portal, click on the All resources button on the left-hand menu and open your provisioning service.
+Sign in to the Azure portal, select the All resources button on the left-hand menu and open your provisioning service.

-On the Device Provisioning Service summary blade, select Manage enrollments.
-Select Individual Enrollments tab and click the Add individual enrollment button at the top.
+From the Device Provisioning Service menu, select Manage enrollments.
+Select Individual Enrollments tab and select the Add individual enrollment button at the top.

 Select X.509 as the identity attestation Mechanism.

-Under the Primary certificate .pem or .cer file, click Select a file to select the certificate file certificate.cer created in the previous steps.
+Under the Primary certificate .pem or .cer file, choose Select a file to select the certificate file certificate.cer created in the previous steps.